adriatic0/adriatic0/README.md

 5. [Zameen.com](https://www.zameen.com) is "the first and largest property portal in Pakistan and is among the top five property portals in the world."
 I used data about Islamabad, Pakistan to train a neural network to predict housing prices.

-6. I created the most advanced [dictionary](https://www.ocf.berkeley.edu/~emadsiddiq/run.fcgi/pashto/) available for my mother tongue Pashto.
-7. I used Sentiment Analysis to gather all [good news](https://www.ocf.berkeley.edu/~emadsiddiq/run.fcgi/goodnews/) on one page at the beginning of the pandemic (no longer up to date).
+6. I used Sentiment Analysis to gather all [good news](https://www.ocf.berkeley.edu/~emadsiddiq/run.fcgi/goodnews/) on one page at the beginning of the pandemic (no longer up to date).

 You can find some samples from other projects I have worked on in the adriatic1517 repository above.